krikera/my_frontend_webdev_journey/README.md

 ### Using the logic with JavaScript and DOM I was able to make 2 sites.
 The first one is a dice game website.
 The second is a drum roll site.

-# 5. React js.
+# 5. Angular

-Currently I am learning a famous JavaScript framework which is React.
+Currently I am learning a famous JavaScript framework which is Angular.